sergei202/okcoders-module2/week1/homework.md

 ## Assignment 2 - Objects
-Create a function that take a name, gender, and age as arguments and return an object with those properties.
+Create a function that takes a name, gender, and age as arguments and return an object with those properties.

 #### Example usage
 - `createPerson('Sarah', 'F', 23)` returns `{name:'Sarah', gender:'F', age:23}`

+### Hints
+- Don't forget to `return` at the end!
+- `console.log()` is a great way to test your function

 ## Assignment 3 - Ifs and Boolean